110119076/QuickRecap/README.md

 Select features on training data and validate the model on validation data for proper selection of features without overfitting the model

+## Hyperparameter Optimization

+The parameters that the model has are known as hyper-parameters, i.e. the parameters that control the training/fitting process of the model

+If we train a linear regression with SGD, parameters of a model are the slope and the bias and hyperparameter is **learning rate**

+**Grid Search**

+We specify a grid of parameters.
+A search over this grid to find the best combination of parameters is known as **grid search**

+Example: We can say that n_estimators can be 100, 200, 250, 300, 400, 500; max_depth can be 1, 2, 5, 7, 11, 15 and criterion can be gini or entropy

+**Note**: If you have **kfold cross-validation**, you need even more loops which implies even **more time** to find the perfect parameters

+We could see our **best k fold accuracy score**, and we could also have the **best parameters** from our grid search

+**Random Search**

+We randomly select a combination of parameters and calculate the cross-validation score

+The time consumed here is less than grid search because we do not evaluate over all different combinations of parameters

+We choose how many times we want to evaluate our models, and that’s what decides how much time the search takes

+Random search is faster than grid search if the number of iterations is less

+**How to optimize for a pipeline?**

+Let’s say that we are dealing with a multiclass classification problem.
+In this problem, the training data consists of two text columns, and you are required to build a model to predict the class.

+Let’s assume that the pipeline you choose is to first apply **tf-idf in a semisupervised manner** and then use **SVD with SVM classifier**

+We have to select the components of SVD and also need to tune the parameters of SVM in this problem

+pipeline.Pipeline(

+ [('svd', svd),

+  ('scl', scl),

+  ('svm', svm_model)]

+)

+Can still go for **GridSearch** or **RandomSearch** for pipelines as well

+Just set the estimator parameter to the pipeline you want to optimize and provide desired ranges/choice of params

+Minimization of functions using different kinds of **minimization algorithms**.

+This can be achieved by using many minimization functions such as **Downhill Simplex Algorithm**, **Nelder-Mead optimization**, using a **Bayesian technique with Gaussian process** for finding optimal parameters or by using a **Genetic Algorithm**

+**How the Gaussian process can be used for hyper-parameter optimization?**

+These kind of algorithms need a function to optimize, like **minimization of the function** like we minimize the loss

+So, let’s say, you want to find the best parameters for best accuracy and obviously, the more the accuracy is better.
+Now we cannot minimize the accuracy, but we can minimize it when we multiply it by -1.
+This way, we are minimizing the negative of accuracy, but in fact, we are maximizing accuracy

+Using **gp_minimize** function from scikit-optimize (skopt) library

+Define a **parameter space**, **optimization function** that returns negative accuracy here and use it in gp_minimize

+result = gp_minimize(

+ optimization_function,

+ dimensions=param_space,

+ n_calls=15,

+ n_random_starts=10,

+ verbose=10

+)

+We can also see (plot) **how we achieved convergence**

+from skopt.plots import plot_convergence

+plot_convergence(result)

+There are many libraries available that offer hyperparameter optimization. **scikit-optimize** is one such library, another useful library is **hyperopt**

+hyperopt uses **Tree-structured Parzen Estimator** (**TPE**) to find the most optimal parameters

+The ways of tuning hyperparameters described above are the most common, and these will work with almost all models: linear regression, logistic regression, tree-based methods, gradient boosting models such as xgboost, lightgbm, and even neural networks!

+**Note**: In gradient boosting, when you **increase the depth**, you should **reduce the learning rate**

+**Regularization**

+When you create large models or introduce a lot of features, you also make it susceptible to overfitting the training data.
+To **avoid overfitting**, you need to introduce **noise in training data** features or **penalize the cost function**.
+This penalization is called regularization and helps with generalizing the model.

+In **linear models**, the most common types of regularizations are **L1 and L2**.

+**L1** is also known as **Lasso regression** and **L2** as **Ridge regression**

+When it comes to **neural networks**, we use **dropouts**, the addition of **augmentations**, **noise**, etc. to regularize our models

+**Note**: Using hyper-parameter optimization, you can also **find the correct penalty to use**.